valetzx/stars/README.md

 - [Coffee-Client/Coffee](https://github.com/Coffee-Client/Coffee) - A multipurpose Minecraft client mod, focussing on utilities to make the game easier.
 - [AntiCope/meteor-rejects](https://github.com/AntiCope/meteor-rejects) - An addon to Meteor Client with features that won't be added to Meteor.
 Because they were either rejected or are ports from other clients.
 - [imaegoo/idea-serverless](https://github.com/imaegoo/idea-serverless) - WIP: 基于阿里云函数计算部署的 IntelliJ IDEA Web IDE
-- [Nekiplay/MeteorPlus](https://github.com/Nekiplay/MeteorPlus) - An addon for Meteor client and Boze client that adds many blatant features.
+- [Nekiplay/MeteorPlus](https://github.com/Nekiplay/MeteorPlus) - An addon for Meteor client that adds many blatant features.
 - [kaaass/ZerotierFix](https://github.com/kaaass/ZerotierFix) - An unofficial Zerotier Android client patched from official client
 - [maxsupermanhd/meteor-villager-roller](https://github.com/maxsupermanhd/meteor-villager-roller) - Module for Meteor Client that continiously breaks and places work block of villager until it has desired trade
 - [Aizistral-Studios/No-Chat-Reports](https://github.com/Aizistral-Studios/No-Chat-Reports) - Disable Player Chat Reporting and make user messages untrackable.